 Tax Changes and Key Amounts for the 2020 Tax Year

-Between deepening Washington gridlock and election year politics, just a few months ago we were expecting 2020 to be a quiet year in terms of tax law changes.
+We were expecting 2020 to be a quiet year in terms of tax law changes.
 But, boy, were we ever wrong!
 The government funding bills signed by President Trump in December 2019 included a lot of tax provisions.
-The economic stimulus packages enacted in March 2020 to help boost the U.S. economy dragged down by the coronavirus added more.
+The economic stimulus packages enacted in March and December 2020 to help boost the U.S. economy dragged down by the coronavirus added more.
 Plus, there are several other 2020 tweaks from new rules or annual inflation adjustments.
 All in all, this means American taxpayers are staring at a long list of tax changes for the 2020 tax year.

-Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, most Americans will receive direct economic recovery rebate payments of $1,200 ($2,400 for couples filing jointly), plus $500 more for each child under age 17.
-The payments will start to phase out for joint filers with adjusted gross incomes above $150,000, head-of-household filers with AGIs above $112,500, and single filers with AGIs above $75,000.
-(To calculate the amount of your payment, use our Stimulus Check Calculator.)
+Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the COVID-Related Tax Relief Act, most Americans received one or two stimulus checks in 2020.
+First-round payments under the CARES Act were for $1,200 ($2,400 for couples filing jointly), plus $500 more for each child under age 17.
+Second-round stimulus checks under the COVID-Related Tax Relief Act were for $600 ($1,200 for couples filing jointly), plus an extra $600 for each child under age 17.
+Both the first- and second-round payments were phased out for joint filers with adjusted gross incomes above $150,000, head-of-household filers with AGIs above $112,500, and single filers with AGIs above $75,000.

 There are a lot of changes in 2020 for retirement plans.
 Most of the changes come from the SECURE Act, which was signed into law late in 2019.
 However, the CARES Act includes a few provisions affecting retirement accounts, too.